Sam Trabucco

-John Samuel "Sam" Trabucco is an American business executive.
-He was the former co-CEO of Alameda Research, a quantitative trading firm founded by Sam Bankman-Fried.
-He was the co-CEO of the firm along with Caroline Ellison until August 2022 when he stepped down from the role of CEO.
-According to anonymous sources cited by The Wall Street Journal, in November 2022 Sam Bankman-Fried said that Alameda Research owed $10 billion to cryptocurrency exchange FTX.
-These sources said that FTX had lent the trading firm money from customer funds at FTX.
-He also writes crossword puzzles for The New York Times.
+John Samuel Trabucco is an American business executive.
+He was co-CEO of Alameda Research, a defunct quantitative trading firm founded by Sam Bankman-Fried before FTX.
+Caroline Ellison was Alameda's other co-CEO.
+Trabucco stepped down from Alameda in August 2022, leaving Ellison as sole CEO until its bankruptcy along with FTX three months later.

 Early life and education

 Trabucco attended a Mount Holyoke College math camp in 2010 where he met Sam Bankman-Fried.
-Trabucco received his bachelor’s in mathematics and computer science from Massachusetts Institute of Technology (MIT).
+Trabucco received his bachelor's in mathematics and computer science from Massachusetts Institute of Technology (MIT).
 There he also served as president of the undergrad math association and reconnected with Bankman-Fried.

 Career

 After graduation, he worked for Susquehanna International Group, a quantitative trading firm.
 He joined Alameda Research in March 2019, and officially became the co-CEO in October 2021 along with Caroline Ellison.
 The following August, Trabucco stepped down from the role and Caroline Ellison became the sole CEO of the firm.
+Alameda Research purchased a 52-foot yacht for Trabucco, who named it Soak My Deck.

+He also wrote crossword puzzles for The New York Times.